-Laurie Scott is an author and musician who studied the classical music of North India with the master sarode player and musical genius, Ali Akbar Khan, for almost 25 years.
+Laurie Scott is an author and musician who studied the classical music of North India with a geat master sarode player and musical genius, Ali Akbar Khan, for almost 25 years.

 "In the same way we need air to breathe and water to drink, musicians find music necessary to exist.
 Music is the food that feeds their souls."